QubesOS/qubes-doc/UserFaq.md

 ### Why does Qubes use Xen instead of KVM or some other hypervisor?

 In short: we believe the Xen architecture allows for the creation of more secure systems (i.e. with a much smaller TCB, which translates to a smaller attack surface).
-We discuss this in much greater depth in our [​Architecture Specification document](http://files.qubes-os.org/files/doc/arch-spec-0.3.pdf).
+We discuss this in much greater depth in our [Architecture Specification document](http://files.qubes-os.org/files/doc/arch-spec-0.3.pdf).

 ### What about this other/new (micro)kernel/hypervisor?